jordigoyanes/BitBlocks/README.md

 Go to RTWireapi.js and edit the **user** and **pass** variables.
 You can generate both user and pass in your RTWire console.
 The RTWireapi.js file contains basic functions you can use to make infinte use of the RTWire endpoints, for example: *sendTx(Account ID of sender, Account ID or BTC wallet of receiver, amount in satoshis, if receiver is bitoin wallet(boolean))*
 ### Variable setup:
-You need to setup the Market's Account ID, which is where all funds will go and is an integer variable called MarketAccountID in the market.js file.**
+You need to setup the Market's Account ID, which is where all funds will go.
+It is an integer variable called MarketAccountID inside the market.js file.

 ## Every player has a wallet
 ![Screenshot](http://i.imgur.com/Tss5tWT.png)
 RTwire uses Account IDs to make off-chain transactions, but it is also able to link each account to a new generated bitcoin address.
 So **every player has their own wallet to make instant transactions between players and also deposit from an external bitcoin wallet**.
 Players can withdraw to an external wallet paying the miner fee + small RTwire fee.
-Obviously the fun point is to make it circulate inside the server.
+Here the fun point is to make it circulate inside the server.

 The balance is shown in a player scoreboard in **bits**